openbraininstitute/morph-spines/examples/data/README.md

 The spine table can be currently stored in 2 different formats, explained below.
 The format is determined by the version inside the metadata group.
 The supported formats are:
-- [Deprecated] v0.1: Pandas DataFrame
+- [Deprecated] v0.1: Pandas DataFrame (support will be dropped as of morph-spines v1.0)
 - v1.0: H5 group of datasets

 In any case, `morph-spines` recognizes the format in which the spine table is stored through its